andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

     return cur.fetchall()
 ```

-We don't expect this approach to necessarily work for you out of the box (if it does, great!
-It's available as a template in our library), but we hope it helps provide a general framework you can compare against the basic RSpec option and adapt to suit your use case.
+We don't expect this approach to necessarily work for you out of the box (if it does, great -- it's available as a template in our library), but we hope it helps provide a general framework you can compare against the basic RSpec option and adapt to suit your use case.